Seattle Seahawks Eddie Lacy opens up about his public struggle with weight. This story appears in ESPN The Magazine's Oct. 2 MLB Playoffs issue.

 Is Social Media to Blame for the Increase of Graphic Images in Media?
 Editor’s Note: Be warned that there is a graphic image used in the story to illustrate the way people spread shocking images on Twitter.

 Debates about ethics, standards, taste, impacts and appropriateness of mainstream media’s visual representation of the attacks on Gaza and MH17 now take place in the public domain, and they involve creators of User Generated Content (UGC), along with journalists and their ”audiences.”
 The Sydney Morning Herald’s Tim Elliott has reported on the creeping effect of graphic images posted on social media platforms, citing examples in Time Magazine, the Weekend Australian and The New York Times.
-In response to the flood of graphic images of injured and dead Gazans on social media accounts, and evidence of crossover into mainstream media publications, a Telegraph columnist asked: “Can everyone please stop posting pictures of dead Palestinian children all over the Internet?”
 Why You Should Leave Facebook And How To Actually Do It, According To Artist Nick Briz.
 Nick Briz is a Chicago-based new media artist, educator, and organizer.

 Briz teaches at the Marwen Foundation and the School of the Art Institute of Chicago, has shown his work internationally, and is the co-founder of the GLI.TC/H conference.
 While all of that is undeniably impressive, I must say I knew Briz was a genius when I first saw “Apple Computers,” a powerful affront against Apple and a manifesto for the prosumer of our age.